openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### pid
 _Type: [ResultPid](other#resultpid) &bull; Cardinality: MANY_

-Persistent identifiers of the result.
+Persistent identifiers of the research product.
 See also the [OpenAIRE entity identifier and PID mapping policy](../pids-and-identifiers) to learn more.

 ```json
 "pid": [